GMOD/jbrowse-components/website/docs/tutorials/embed_linear_genome_view/06_creating_the_view.md

 icon on the far left of the navigation area.
 You can pan with the arrow buttons or click and drag to move around.
 You can change chromosome, enter a location to navigate to, and zoom in and out.
 There's also a menu button in the top left of the view that has other display options.
+If you open a widget that pops up on the screen, click anywhere outside it to close the widget.

 ## Controlling the view